silx-kit/silx/doc/source/Tutorials/fit.rst

 ************

-Since the fitting algorithm minimizes the sum of squared differences between input and evaluated data, points with higher y value had a greater weight in the fitting process.
+Since the fitting algorithm minimizes the sum of squared differences between input and calculated data, points with higher y values have a greater weight in the fitting process.
-A solution to this problem, if we want to improve our fit, is to define uncertainties for the data.
+A way to improve the fit, is to attach uncertainties to the data.
-The larger the uncertainty on a data sample, the smaller its weight will be in the least-square problem.
+The larger the uncertainty on a data sample, the smaller its weight in the least-square problem.

-It is important to set the uncertainties correctly, or you risk favoring either the lower values or the higher values in your data.
+It is important to set the uncertainties correctly, or you risk to introduce a bias either toward the lower values or toward the higher values in your data.

-The common approach in counting experiments is to use the square-root of the data values as the uncertainty value (assuming a Poissonian law).
+The common approach in event counting experiments is to use the squareroot of the data values as the uncertainty values (assuming a Poissonian law).
-Let's apply it to our previous example:
+Let's apply it to the previous example:

 .. code-block:: python